 Ballads tell of an event.
 They were often used to spread the news, provide entertainment, or create a “bigger than real life” story.

 You will choose a topic from the Middle Ages to write your ballad about.
-You are not limited to the the choices given.

 - Ballads often have verses of four lines